serpentis64/Ecliptica/README.md

 **Disclaimer:**
 _This interpreter is still in development and may contain bugs please report any bugs you found._

+### Proof of Turing Completeness
+any bf code can be translated to Ecliptica using `bf-to-ec.py` BUT ecliptica uses 64 bit signed integers so any bf program cant work unless it written to be compatible with that

 ### Commands
 - **`0-9`**: Any number written will be set to the current cell.
 - **`''`**: Any char written inside '' will set to the current cell not as string as ascii value.